 8. Carillon Historical Park

-Carillon Historical Park is another gem among Dayton’s museums, a 65-acre open-air history museum showcasing a vast range of Dayton’s heritage.
+Carillon Historical Park is another gem among Dayton’s museums, a 65-acre history museum showcasing a vast range of Dayton’s heritage.
 The grounds also offer beautiful foliage this time of year.
 Be sure to check out the History on the Hill Interpretive Center and Moraine Trails, with its breathtaking bird’s eye view of the park and the city of Dayton.
-Go to the Dayton History website for hours and admissions information.
+You can also take a trip around the park on the new Carillon Park Railroad!
+Go to the Dayton History website for hours and admission information.

 9. Woodland Cemetery & Arboretum